czett/go2klo/README.md

 - User Auth and Password reset (email-based)
 - Caching for saving computation power
 - Addresses everywhere! (crazy for the OG users at least)
-- User ranks that are visually distinguishable and ranked in a hierarchy for permissions (e.g. mod)
+- User ranks that are visually distinguishable and ranked in a hierarchy for permissions (e.g. mod).
+- Smart Flush AI now summarizes all our data of the loo you're looking at, so you don't have to read all the comments.

 ## 🛠️ Tech Stack